Public utility: Indonesia

-In addition to these two key areas, the EBRD will continue to support other initiatives aimed at improving the well-being of citizens of Kazakhstan.
+Perusahaan Listrik Negara (PLN) is the national electricity company of Indonesia.
+It holds a monopoly on electricity distribution in Indonesia.
+With over 90 million customers, it is one of the world's largest electricity companies.

 United Kingdom and Ireland

 In the United Kingdom and Ireland, the state, private firms, and charities ran the traditional public utilities.
 For instance, the Sanitary Districts were established in England and Wales in 1875 and in Ireland in 1878.

 The term can refer to the set of services provided by various organizations that are used in everyday life by the public, such as: electricity generation, electricity retailing, electricity supplies, natural gas supplies, water supplies, sewage works, sewage systems and broadband internet services.
 They are regulated by Ofgem, Ofwat, Ofcom, the Water Industry Commission for Scotland and the Utility Regulator in the United Kingdom, and the Commission for Regulation of Utilities and the Commission for Communications Regulation in the Republic of Ireland.
 Disabled community transport services may occasionally be included within the definition.
 They were mostly privatised in the UK during the 1980s.